 “The varieties have thrived and in November 2010 we won a gold medal for our Tempranillo in the Australian Alternative Varieties Wine Show.
 Our ambition is to produce an Australian translation of these Old World heritage varieties,” David continued.

-It was great to have a chance to sample these wonderful red wines as none of these producers have cellar doors.
-However if you’re interested I would suggest you give them a call and organise a tasting when you’re in the area.
+It was great to have a chance to sample these wonderful red wines from Geographe Bay wineries.
+I would suggest you contact them and organise a tasting when you’re in the area.

 Do you have a favourite red wine – Do tell us … what is it and where is it from?